Looking for a property in The Balearic Islands?

 Mallorca Boat Tours: Viewing Mallorca from the water that surrounds it is a great way to experience the island’s remote corners and cerulean waters.

-Prove the famous cheese, Queso Mahón made with hand-pressed, unpasteurized milk and aged for one to six months.
+Queso Mahón: Taste the region's famous cheese, Queso Mahón made with hand-pressed, unpasteurized milk and aged for one to six months.
 Visit top producer Subaida, a Georgian-style estate and dairy farm for a tour around the green grounds, a visit to the animal compound, and a tasting of their best products.

-Some of the Balearics’ best surviving examples of prehistoric artefacts are found on this island.
-Visit Trepucó and Talatí dels Dalt, and view the relic remains of ancient Talayotic settlements.
+Trepucó and Talatí dels Dalt: Some of the Balearics’ best surviving examples of prehistoric artefacts are found on this island; you can view the relic remains of ancient Talayotic settlements.

-This beautiful Island is full of attraction with breathtaking views from the glittering waters of the mediterranean sea.
+This beautiful Island is full of attractions with breathtaking views from the glittering waters of the mediterranean sea.

 Es Vedra: A small rocky island located off the west coast of Ibiza, people usually call it Odyssey or the tip of the lost city in Atlantis.
 Es Vedra does seem to possess magical qualities, especially as the sun sets behind it.